 • Bingham said, “citizens of the United States, and citizens of the States, as employed under the Fourteenth Amendment, did not change or modify the relations of citizens of the State and the Nation as they existed under the original Constitution.”

 The first prototype of section one to amend the Constitution presented to the Reconstruction Committee for consideration was from Robert Dale Owen.
-It read, “No discrimination shall be made by any State, nor by the United States, as to the civil rights of persons, because of race, color, or previous condition of servitude.”
-Rep. John A. Bingham (OH) offered only lukewarm approval, adding that it “ought to specify, in detail, the civil rights which we propose to assure.2
+It read, "No discrimination shall be made by any State, nor by the United States, as to the civil rights of persons, because of race, color, or previous condition of servitude."
+Rep. John A. Bingham (OH) offered only lukewarm approval, adding that it "ought to specify, in detail, the civil rights which we propose to assure."
+2

+On December 6, 1866, Bingham offered a separate proposal to amend the Constitution with the intention "to secure to all persons in every State of the Union equal protection in their rights, life, liberty, and property."
 There was serious concern whether Bingham's stand-alone amendment would have any chance of being adopted, and the prevailing thought was it would have to be made part of an existing proposal that would be found popular with the people in the north, e.g., rebel debt and prohibition of former rebels from holding office.
 After some persistence on Bingham's part, the Committee of Reconstruction approved his February omnibus proposal that read:

 The Congress shall have power to make laws which shall be necessary and proper to secure to the citizens of each State all the privileges and immunities of citizens in the several States, and to all persons in the several States equal protection in the rights of life, liberty, and property.